quantumhacker99/DebateLeagueBackend/README.md

 # DebateLeagueBackend
 Backend code for Debate League

+(Using a Makeshift database that only stores users and posts, bare minimum currently)

 Steps to create MySQL database -

 Open MySQL through root login and type the below.